-Material and significant misstatements were included in the financial statements presented for audit.
-Numerous adjustments were necessary in order for the School District's financial statements to be in conformity with generally accepted accounting principles.
+Material and significant misstatements and misclassifications were included in the financial statements presented for audit.
+The lack of controls and monitoring could impact the reporting of the School District's financial position and results of operations.

 Recommendation:

 The School District should strengthen their internal controls and preparation and review procedures over financial reporting to ensure that the financial statements, including disclosures, presented for audit are complete and accurate.
 These procedures should be performed by a properly trained individual(s) possessing a thorough understanding of GAAP, the applicable GASB pronouncements and knowledge of the School District's activities and operations.
 The School District should also consider implementing the use of a review checklist to assist in the review process over the financial statements.